BrightspaceUILabs/navigation/README.md

 </d2l-navigation-immersive>
 ```

+Optionally, the max-width can be configured to match the max-width used by the LE by setting `widthType` to `normal`.

 ## Secondary Components

 > These are the components that make up the Primary Components.
 There might be an edge case or two where it makes sense to use one of these in isolation,